When I bought my first DSLR, I read the manual from cover to cover. I used to carry it with me whenever I was out taking photos.

 Super frustrating, I know.

-Read our article on focus modes and you’ll get a much better understanding of how to fix that annoying problem.
+Read our article on focus modes.
+You’ll get a much better understanding of how to fix that annoying problem.

 16. Using the Wrong ISO